TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 - 🧩 Final PCB layout(s): This first version was mostly a proof of concept.
 Part 2 will focus on finalizing the board design which will probably be multiple interconnected ones.
 - 📦 1U/2U Racked case: Time to move from bare PCB on the bench to something that actually looks and feels like a finished product.

 Now, just to set expectations: this second part is still a long way off.
 I usually don’t start writing about a project until it’s at least 90-95% complete, and as of right now… well, the design phase hasn’t even begun.
-It is comming because I have a (very loose) deadline, but might be a while before you see the next article about this project 📅.
+It is coming because I have a (very loose) deadline, but might be a while before you see the next article about this project 📅.

 ## Conclusion